The Strategy Stack

 • How quickly can we reconfigure capabilities when markets shift?

-• Can our tech, teams & platforms adapt without major rewiring?
+• Can our tech, teams, and platforms adapt without major rewiring?

 • Which components are swappable—and which are brittle?